Cairo Travel Guide

-Cairo is often the starting point of an Egyptian holiday and is a useful travel hub for the rest of the country.
+Cairo is often the starting point of an Egyptian holiday and is a useful travel hub.
 Tourists can easily visit Alexandria on the nearby Mediterranean coast, and the numerous Red Sea resorts offer all the sun, sand and sea you can handle, as well as world-class diving destinations.
-The ancient treasures of cities like Aswan and Luxor are accessible from the famous Nile River Cruises, which are a popular way of exploring the country.
+The ancient treasures of cities like Aswan and Luxor are accessible on the famous Nile River Cruises, which are a popular way of exploring the country.

 Did you know?

 -Cairo is the second largest city in Africa.

 -In Arabic Cairo is known as 'Al-Qahirah' which means 'The Triumphant'.